 As well as showing the proposed instance type, the table also includes information on how the number of VCPUs and memory will be affected.

-For the best results we recommend installing the Netuitive agent on your EC2 instances.
+For the best results we recommend installing the Metricly agent on your EC2 instances.
 However, the report can provide substantial insights even without this data.
 This report is currently in beta, and we plan to keep enhancing and expanding it as we get more feedback and data.

 AWS provides an enormous number of EC2 configurations – deciding on the best one for every instance in your estate can quickly become “humanly impossible!”
 The EC2 Recommendation report takes the guesswork out of the process, providing detailed recommendations and a concrete cost-savings amount.

 This report is available in our fully featured free trial.
 Sign up today and see your environment’s possible cost savings.

 Metricly coaches users throughout their cloud journey to organize, plan, analyze, and optimize their public cloud resources.Try Metricly Free